September 10, 2025 (9mo ago) — last updated June 5, 2026 (8d ago)

 How can I stop procrastinating because I’m afraid to fail?

 Break the task into very small steps and commit to one 10–15 minute session.
 Treat the session as a discovery experiment rather than a performance test.
-Over time, the habit of starting will reduce avoidance.
+Repeating short starts builds the habit of beginning and reduces avoidance.

 What’s a simple mindset exercise I can use today?